 Receiving TDs = 6 points

 If you enjoy these rankings or college fantasy football in general, be sure to subscribe to Mike's college fantasy site.
-There you will receive rankings for more than 800 players, along with projected depth charts, dynasty targets, sleepers and plenty more CFF content year-round.
+There you will receive rankings for more than 950 players, along with projected depth charts, team-by-team previews, admission to the CFF All-Access Discord channel, and plenty more content year-round.

 — Rankings by Mike Bainbridge, who is part of the Athlon Contributor Network.
 Bainbridge is a graduate of Northern Illinois University.
 Follow him on Twitter @MBainbridgeCFF.